 Redesign state retirement savings program’s website to increase financial literacy for the residents of Connecticut for savers and employers.

-As part of Vestwell's effort to unify state savings program clients and support Unified Log In, a single platform for employers and savers, our team was tasked with redesigning the Connecticut Office of the State Comptroller’s savings program.
+As part of Vestwell's effort to unify the newly acquired state savings program clients and support Unified Log In, a single platform for employers and savers, our team was tasked with redesigning the Connecticut Office of the State Comptroller’s savings program.

 The redesign aimed to modernize the look while keeping the existing site map.